x-ream/sqlxb/README.md

 - Documentation: AI Assistant (120+ pages)
 - Review & Approval: Human Maintainer

-This makes sqlxb **one of the first major Go ORM projects successfully maintained by AI**.
+This makes xb **one of the first major Go ORM projects successfully maintained by AI**.

 ---